gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `BinarySpec.name` should no longer be considered a unique identifier for the binary within a project.
 - The name for the 'build' task for a binary is now qualified with the name of its component.
 For example, `jar` in `mylib` will have a build task called 'mylibJar'
 - The name for the compile tasks for a binary is now qualified with the name of its component.
-- JVM libraries have a binary called `jar` rather than one qualified with the library name.
-- When building a JVM library with multiple variants, the task and output directory names have changed.
-The library name is now first.
 - The top-level `binaries` container is now a `ModelMap` instead of a `DomainObjectContainer`.
 It is still accessible as `BinaryContainer`.
 - `ComponentSpec.sources` and `BinarySpec.sources` now have true `ModelMap` semantics.
 Elements are created and configured on demand, and appear in the model report.
 - It is no longer possible to configure `BinarySpec.sources` from the top-level `binaries` container: this functionality will be re-added in a subsequent release.
 - `FunctionalSourceSet` is now a subtype of `ModelMap`, and no longer extends `Named`
 - The implementation object of a `ComponentSpec`, `BinarySpec` or `LanguageSourceSet`, if defined, is no longer visible.
 These elements can only be accessed using their public types or internal view types.

-### Changes to incubating native software model
+### Changes to incubating Native Software Model

 - Task names have changed for components with multiple variants.
 The library or executable name is now first.
 - `org.gradle.language.PreprocessingTool` has moved to `org.gradle.nativeplatform.PreprocessingTool`
 - TODO: Changes to discovered inputs/include paths

+### Changes to incubating Java Software Model

+- JVM libraries have a binary called `jar` rather than one qualified with the library name.
+- When building a JVM library with multiple variants, the task and output directory names have changed.
+The library name is now first.
+- The name of the task to build an API jar for a `JarBinarySpec` has been changed: what was previously "createMyLibApiJar" is now simply "myLibApiJar".

 ## External contributions